Tim Cole (AKA

-In the 70s I went to school in Exmouth, Devon.
-Luckily for me, for my 14th birthday I was given a nylon guitar by my parents.
-That guitar was the genesis of my lifelong creative journey.
-I've been playing & writing music on that (and other guitars) ever since.
-I've even written a few things for piano, but (most of) those compositions have got lost.
+During my formative years in the early 70s (Exmouth Devon UK) I was lucky to be introduced to the wonderful music of Genesis, John Mclaughlin, David Bowie, Alice Cooper, Supertramp, Roxy Music, Bach and Villa-Lobos etc. Fortunately for me, for my 14th birthday I was given a nylon guitar by my parents.
+That guitar was the beginning of my lifelong creative journey.
+Ever since I've been playing & writing music on that and other guitars (and even piano, but those works have now been lost).

 Visual Artist

-In the 80s I was living in Sussex (Eastbourne, Brighton & others).
-One evening in Brighton I had the extraordinarily good fortune of going to a Michael Hedges concert.
-He was an incredible guitarist and composer and his awesome performance just blew me away.
+One evening in the 1980s I went to a concert in Brighton where Michael Hedges was playing.
+He was an incredible guitarist and composer and he simply blew me away.
 As a result for a few years I mostly gave up playing and writing for guitar.
 I knew I needed to find a new creative outlet and that concert turned out to be the trigger that lead me to starting my artworks.
+This is also where my pseudonym 'Colartz' (pronounced as 'colours' came from).

-My music tech road started in Brighton in 1990.
-Being a physicist a few years back I learnt that you needed to have a clear idea of something before you could figure out how to build it (or how to get it built).
+As a physicist I learnt that you need to have a clear idea of something before you can figure out how to build it (or how to get it built).
 See Technologist.
-It was never easy to do that for the Wotja Generative Music System meaning it is really something that is the result of many years of experimentation and serendipity.
-It has been an enormous (and ongoing) challenge to build it and has required every ounce of both my creative energies and those of my brother, Pete, too!
+It was never easy to do that for the Wotja Generative Music System , a stochastic "AI-free" system for generating mainly ambient music.
+It marries chance with heuristrics and techniques developed over many years of experimentation and serendipity (which began in earnest in Brighton in 1990).
+It has been an enormous (and still ongoing in 2026) challenge to build it and has has required every ounce of both my creative energies and those of my brother, Pete, too!

 SSEYO